sjparkinson/uncomplicated.systems/_posts/2018-06-28-canyoneering-and-rafting-in-montenegro.md

 layout: post
 ---

-Through [Much Better Adventures](https://www.muchbetteradventures.com) I've signed up for a long weekend of watersports.
-Traveling through Montenegro, with some pitstops in Croatia and Bosnia.
+I've signed up for a long weekend of watersports through [Much Better Adventures](https://www.muchbetteradventures.com).
+Traveling to Montenegro, with some pitstops in Croatia and Bosnia.

 ### Thursday